pyflummox/Destiny_2/README.md

 Notes:
 if you are choosing not to use the auto dismantle feature I would suggest only looping the program (see **Running the program (5)**) 4-5 times as it will fill your post master x times(x=4 or x=7. perfect paradox allows you get to 6-7 frames instead of 4.)
+**Legendary_lock.png is required to be placed in the same directory as the .exe** this is just a picture of the legendary lock and the program is use the to see if weapons are locked then unlock them.

 You need the Legendary_lock.png file in the same directory as the .exe file.